-Prerequisite: PSYC 5233 Introduction to Family Therapy and admission to family therapy program.
+Prerequisite: PSYC 5233 Introduction to Family Therapy and admission to the Family Therapy program.

 PSYC 5235 - Learning Principles

 Basic principles of learning and their applications to human problems.
 Preparation for more advanced applications courses.
 An undergraduate learning or behavioral modification course is recommended as a preparation.